MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channel-mapping-to-ecom-site.md

 The limitation of this scenario is that a single channel can only be configured with one currency, one legal entity, and one set of products and prices, so it works best for scenarios like countries with a single currency and multiple languages such as Canada with English and French.

-The below image show the Adventure Works online channel configured with many different languages.
+The below image shows the Adventure Works online channel configured with many different languages.
 See the section [enable the site picker](#enable-the-site-picker) below for more information.

 ![Multiple languages configured on a single online channel](media/channel-mapping-9.png)